teaelephant/TeaElephantMemory/docs/FDB_TO_POSTGRES_MIGRATION_PLAN.md

 # FoundationDB → PostgreSQL Migration Plan

 ## 1. Executive Summary

-This document proposes a pragmatic, low-risk path to migrate TeaElephant backend persistence from FoundationDB (FDB) key–value storage to PostgreSQL (PG).
-The plan is tailored to the current codebase and data model, preserving behavior and performance expectations while enabling relational queries, mature operational tooling, and easier developer onboarding.
+Update 2025-10-19: Data migration to PostgreSQL is finished.
+The application now runs on PostgreSQL exclusively, and FoundationDB is no longer required at runtime.
+The main branch no longer ships any FDB-specific code; this document is retained for historical context and audit trails.
+This document describes the completed migration path from FoundationDB (FDB) to PostgreSQL (PG) and highlights the cleanup that removed FDB code paths, configs, and deployment mounts from the project.

 Approach highlights:
 - Introduce PostgreSQL alongside FDB, implement dual-read/-write shims, backfill, verify, and cut over behind feature flags.